dropndot/awesome-wordpress/README.md

 * [Developer](https://wordpress.org/plugins/developer/) - A plugin, which helps WordPress developers plugins development.
 * [Debug Bar](http://wordpress.org/plugins/debug-bar/) - Adds a debug menu to the admin bar that shows query, cache, and other helpful debugging information.
 * [Debug Bar Extender](http://wordpress.org/plugins/debug-bar-extender/) - Extends the debug-bar plugin with additional tabs to measure runtimes between checkpoints and lookup variable content.

+## Theme Demo Resource
+*Sometimes you need to find some creative commons stock photos to use on your premium WordPress Theme demo, Here are some urls for you.*
+* [Unsplash](https://unsplash.com/) - Free (do whatever you want) high-resolution stock photos.
+10 new photos every 10 days.
+* [Unsplash Search](http://www.arthurweill.fr/Unsplash/en) - Search Unsplash photos by category.
+* [Unsplash Grid View](https://unsplash.com/grid) - Visit Unsplash in a grid view.
+* [Unsplash Twitter](https://twitter.com/unsplash) - Follow Unsplash on twitter.

 ## Command line
 * [WP-CLI](http://wp-cli.org/) - WP-CLI is a set of command-line tools for managing WordPress installations.
 You can update plugins, set up multisite installs and much more, without using a web browse.